 used to it, which usually happens all by itself, and in a short time,

 eventually be dissapointing, as the results are rich, pleasing and

 The human ear has three known detection mechanisms, two of which work in the time domain.
-Traditional loudspeaker systems do not address these and only talk to the detector that recognises pitch and volume.
-We then can recognise the reproduced sound but we also note the sound is not ‘real’, is not happening in the room and misses information.
-Our brain will then try to fill the gaps from memory which in turn creates ‘listening fatigue’.
+Traditional loudspeaker systems usually do not address these and talk to the detection that recognises pitch and volume only.
+We then can recognise the reproduced sound but we also note the sound is not ‘real’, it is not happening in the room and misses information.
+Our brain will then fill in the gaps from memory, which in turn creates ‘listening fatigue’.
 The LEGEND systems correctly address all three detection mechanisms allowing for sounds to appear ‘real’, detailed and complete, and for the listening experience to feel natural and relaxed.

-room compensation system in existence is the one build into our heads:
+room compensation system in existence is the one built into our heads:

 our brain.
 But for this natural system to work well, sound must be